 2. Pin Grid Array: These components are integrated circuits, and you will find them in a rectangular or square shape.
 For mounting purposes, they can be inserted into a socket or by drilling holes into the PCB.

 3. Quad Flat Package: It is a kind of integrated circuit package that can be mounted on the surface of printed circuit boards.
-It has “gull wing” wire leads spreading out of its every side.
+It has "gull-wing" wire leads spreading out of its every side.

 Image 7: SMD

 In conclusion, we would say that you should try using surface mount devices in your projects.
 It will save you the burden of drilling holes through PCB.
-Furthermore, it is also the demand of advancing technology.
+Furthermore, it is also the demand for advancing technology.

 If you need to use a surface mount device to make a PCB, place an order on our website and let us know what your demands are.
-We OurPCB will be more than happy to assist you in any way.
+OurPCB will be more than happy to assist you in any way.
 Contact us today.